ucheemmanuel995-jpg/ResearchGenAI/README.md

 ## 📄 License
 MIT License — free to use, modify, and distribute.

----

-Built with ❤️ for African researchers and students by [Opara Emmanuel]
+Built with ❤️ for researchers and Students by [Opara Emmanuel]